 Patients report feeling tired despite sleeping 7-9 hours nightly.
 Sleep fragmentation prevents restorative sleep regardless of total sleep duration.

 Energy levels remain low throughout the day.
 Chronic fatigue affects work productivity, exercise capacity, and social activities significantly.
+Discover the reasons why you're always tired.

 Afternoon energy crashes become prominent.
 Post-lunch fatigue intensifies in sleep apnea patients compared to healthy individuals.

 We asked Dr. Areti Vassilopoulos, Sleep Expert and Pediatric Health Psychologist, about fatigue recognition patterns.
 She says: "Unexplained fatigue warrants comprehensive sleep disorder evaluation."
-This highlights the importance of considering sleep apnea in chronic fatigue cases.
+This highlights the importance of considering obstructive sleep apnea in chronic fatigue cases.

 Morning dry mouth occurs through mouth breathing during sleep.
 Nasal obstruction forces oral breathing which dries oral tissues overnight.